Slaymaster: Fictional character biography

-Later, in Deadpool Team-up #893, a mercenary named Jasper Bateman takes on the role of the new Slaymaster.
-It is revealed that Bateman has obsessed over the original Slaymaster his entire adult life, and has made it his goal to take up his mantle and defeat Captain Britain.
+In the series Deadpool Team-Up, mercenary Jasper Bateman becomes the second Slaymaster, having obsessed over the original Slaymaster his entire adult life.
 He spends years hunting down the security designer for Slaymaster's lair and acquires the necessary clearance codes to safely enter and obtain all of the equipment and weapons of his predecessor.
 He is eventually defeated by the combined efforts of Deadpool and Captain Britain and taken into custody.